grok-rv/terraform-aws-secure-webapplication/README.md

    - mv ~/terraform /usr/local/bin/teraform
    - set PATH to reflect the binary.
 Refer to link in step 1 for installation and setup binary
    - verify the installation: terraform -h

-2. Installing aws-iam-authenticator for [Linux] (https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)

-3. Installing python-pydot,python-pydot-ng and graphviz for graph visualization:
+2. Installing python-pydot,python-pydot-ng and graphviz for graph visualization:
    - sudo apt install python-pydot python-pydot-ng graphviz

 ## Usage